-We recognize the generating function of the family of discrete kernels we arrived at when we constructed the discrete scale-space in Section 2.5.2. $e^{-t}$ is the normalization factor.
-Consequently, this provides a more constructive proof of the property that the transformation obtained by convolution with the discrete analogue of the Gaussian is equivalent to the analytical solution of the system of equations obtained by discretizing the diffusion equation on a fixed equidistant grid in space.
+We recognize the generating function of the family of discrete kernels we arrived at when we constructed the discrete scale-space in Section 2.5.2. e^{-t} is the normalization factor.
+Consequently, this provides a more constructive proof of the property that the transformation obtained by convolution with the discrete analog of the Gaussian is equivalent11 to the analytical solution of the system of equations obtained by discretizing the diffusion equation on a fixed equidistant grid in space.

-PROPOSITION 2.30.
-(Repeated averaging and the diffusion equation)

-The discrete scale-space generated by convolution with the discrete Gaussian kernel (2.41) or equivalently by the semi-discretized version of the diffusion equation (2.76) describes the limit case of repeated iteration of the recurrence relation (2.81) as the scale step tends to zero.
+Proposition 2.28 (Repeated averaging and the diffusion equation) The discrete scale space generated by convolution with the discrete Causaian h or equivalently by the semi-discretized version of the diffusion equation (2.76) describes the limit case of repeated iteration of the recurrence relation (2.81) as the scale step tends to zero.